DinisSimoes/Orderly-Consumer/README.md

 # Orderly-Consumer

-Job para consumir mensagens do kafka e escrever no mongoDB
+Job simples para consumir mensagens do kafka e escrever no mongoDB.
+Ele tem de estar a correr para "escutar" as mensagens no topico do kafka.
+Se ele não estiver a executar ao fazer a escrita no SQL não escreve no mongoDB para consulta.

 ## Projetos Relacionados